opendocsg/slw-judgments-backfill/2008_SGHC_191/report.md

 17     While acknowledging that the plaintiff and his family are all Singapore citizens residing here and that the deceased wife worked in Singapore, the second defendant highlights that it is a company incorporated in Malaysia with its assets situated there.
 Its insurer having conduct of this claim is also a Malaysian company with its assets there.
 Any judgment obtained by the plaintiff will have to be enforced in Malaysia.

-18     Potential third party proceedings should be given their appropriate weight and where a defendant intends to initiate such proceedings, it is generally convenient, in the interests of justice and in saving court time and costs, for such proceedings to be determined at the same time and in the same court as the main action (per Chan Seng Onn J (“Chan J”) in _Dresdner Kleinwort Ltd v CIMB Bank Bhd_ [2008] SGHC 59).
+18     Potential third party proceedings should be given their appropriate weight and where a defendant intends to initiate such proceedings, it is generally convenient, in the interests of justice and in saving court time and costs, for such proceedings to be determined at the same time and in the same court as the main action (per Chan Seng Onn J (“Chan J”) in _Dresdner Kleinwort Ltd v CIMB Bank Bhd_ <span class="citation">[2008] SGHC 59</span>).
 However, Chan J in that case (at [123]) took the view that the issues that would be raised in the third party proceedings would prolong the main action unnecessarily by raising issues that were of no concern to the other parties and would cause it to be more costly and inconvenient overall for all parties involved.

 19     The second defendant intends to bring the driver of the lorry in as third party but has held back from doing so pending the determination of the appropriate forum for the plaintiff’s action.
 The issues in the third party proceedings will be directly related to those in the plaintiff’s action.